maihd/vectormath/README.md

 - Seperate data types and functions in headers, support better compile speed, only include what needed
 - Find more in docs/coding_style.md

+## TODOs
+- Make all code use float32_t instead of float, for clearer size of floating-point number type
+- Add project showcases
+- API docs and usage docs
+- Full clang extensions without deps on __m128 for portable (on clang implementation)
+- Benchmarking
+- Maybe pattern solution for common problem in game/graphics development
+- Make the first stable release

 ## Import/include instructions
 - This library is headers only, you can easily import to your projects
 - Use scripts/vectormath.genie.lua (WIP) to import to projects that support GENie